startup founder with short hair and a striped shirt looking at a pin board with several elements of product strategy

 8. Planning the product maintenance.

-The product strategy doesn’t end with launch; you’ll also have to include details on how you’ll support the customers.
-You should also figure out the team will collect feedback on the product and use it to build the next version.
+The product strategy doesn’t end with the launch; you’ll also have to include details on how you’ll support the customers.
+You should also figure out how the team will collect feedback on the product and use it to build the next version.

 It is vital to ensure every step follows the original vision for the product and that it fits with the long-term business goals.